Outburn-IL/foob-docs/configuration.md

 | FUMEMap | Specify here the code of the FUME conversion map, which should be used to transform your data into the FHIR resource using FUME.
 If this field is left blank, the incoming message will be passed to the internal FUME HL7v2 router (see IRIS FUME HL7v2 plugin page), which will try to pick a transformation rule for the incoming message.
 Note that the conversion FUME map defining the conversion rule for the incoming message can also be defined in the Business Process Editor or passed over to the IRIS FUME plugin REST service.
 In both cases, the FUMEMap setting within the FumeTransformOperation should remain blank|
 |ContentType| Specifies the data format of incoming streams|

-Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about mapping assignment rules
+Please refer to [Applying FUME mappings to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME map assignment rules

 ![Alt text](img/businesprocess-fume-trasnform-settings.png)